47degrees/github4s/docs/docs/project.md

 val accessToken = sys.env.get("GITHUB4S_ACCESS_TOKEN")
 ```

-They also make use of `cats.Id`, but any type container `F` implementing `ConcurrentEffect` will do.
+They also make use of `cats.effect.IO`, but any type container `F` implementing `ConcurrentEffect` will do.

 LiftIO syntax for `cats.Id` and `Future` are provided in `GithubIOSyntax`.